 The Cure’s vision has been masterful from the very start, and the band’s melodic, mournful pop has become a musical right of passage to the world of rock n roll.
 Since their emergence in the late 1970s, The Cure has created music that has both given form to and disintegrated genre.

 Pitchfork, Consequence of Sound, Stereogum, Cover Me Songs, and so many others, are writing about Love Cats: A Tribute to The Cure, a new collection of recordings featuring a select few of the best in indie rock including Tancred, The Crookes, Minipop, Canopy Climbers, Sealions, Hayley Richman, Dowsing, Worm Is Green, Grace Kelly, The Hotelier, Woodpigeon, and The Guessing Game.
-Each group plays their own version of these adored songs with a stirring sense of confidence, and the resulting tracks vary in both depth and approach.

 Preview and purchase John Vanderslice Plays David Bowie's Diamond Dogs and everywhere digital music is sold!

 More info on John Vanderslice Plays David Bowie's Diamond Dogs